-Printout (in zgoubi.res) particle coordinates at the location where the keyword is introduced in the structure.
+Printout (in zgoubi.res) particle coordinates at the location where the

 If first label is 'FORCE', will force printout when normally inhibited (e.g., by OPTIONS[WRITE] or REBELOTE[KWRIT])

-FAISCNL Store particle coordinates in file FNAME $FNAME^1$ Name of storage file (e.g. , zgoubi.fai, or b_zgoubi.fai for binary storage).
-A80 FAISTORE Store coordinates every IP other pass [, at elements with appropriate label] FNAME 1 [,LABEL(s)] Name of storage file (e.g. zgoubi.fai).
-Optional : a list of up to 10 labels, (the first label of element(s) at the exit of which the store should occur) ; wild card accepted, in the form ' LABEL ' or ' LABEL ' or ' LABEL '.
+FAISCNL Store particle coordinates in file FNAME

+FNAME Name of storage file A80

+(e.g., zgoubi.fai, or b\zgoubi.fai for binary storage).

+FAISTORE Store coordinates every IP other pass [, at elements with appropriate label]

+FNAME Name of storage file (e.g. zgoubi.fai).
+Optional: a list of up to 10 labels, A80, [,LABEL(s)] (the first label of element(s) at the exit of which the store should occur); [, 0-10\A20]

+wild card accepted, in the form '\LABEL' or 'LABEL\' or '\LABEL\'.
 If either FNAME or first LABEL in the list is 'none' then FAISTORE is inhibited.
-Store occurs at all elements if the list begins with LABEL =all or ALL.
-A80, [, 0-10A20] IP Store every IP other pass (when using REBELOTE with NPASS $\geq IP - 1$). Ι
+Store occurs at all elements if the list begins with LABEL=all or ALL.

+IP Store every IP other pass (when using REBELOTE with NPASS $\geq$ IP - 1).

+&lt;sup>1 Stored data can be read back from FNAME using OBJET, KOBJ = 3.